xmp-er/Markdown-index/README.md

 - [ ] UI updates
 - [ ] Extract markdown code from a Github link and generate index/TOC for it.
+- [ ] Redirect feature to immediate parent heading along with index redirect.